Amithmg6/FinestStatsModel/README.md

 # Finest Statistical Methods collection.

-### The repository contains the variety of statistical methods.
+### The repository contains the variety of statistical methods executed in R, Python and Julia.
-#### Real life problems related to classification, regression and more are solved with statistical approach.

-The most basic linear regression to complex algorithms are coded in R, Python and Jupyter languages.

-I try to keep uploading as many solved problems as i can !!!

-kotresh How are you ?
+Statistics is the most fundamental and very important way of dealing with data.
+Many statistical methods have been developed over the years to solve problems.

+At the very beginning of my journey in data science.
+I learned various statistical methods that provide a structured approach to successfully perform an analysis.

+Just so you know I code the same method in JuPyteR(Julia, Python, R)